 Intelligent Transportation Systems (ITS) are the hallmarks of 21st Century transportation networks.
-These assets include cameras to monitor traffic; variable messaging signs that flash real-time instructions to motorists; fiber that connects communities; and more.
+These assets include cameras to monitor traffic; variable messaging signs that flash real-time instructions to motorists; fiber that connect communities; and more.

 CDOT owns and maintains a wide variety of ITS assets that advance safety and mobility across Colorado's diverse landscape.
 These assets integrate advanced communications and traffic management technologies into transportation infrastructure.
-ITS are managed in alignment with the CDOT asset-management process described in the Introduction to the Asset Plan Appendix.